resumejob/awesome-resume/README.md

 - Used Hadoop, Kafka, Cassandra, and Storm to develop a lambda architecture that enables real-time big data processing that is highly available, scalable and extensible.
 - Examined machine learning to analyze purchase data and to generate recommendations to both sellers and buyers.
 - Improved the kernel of the high-volume digital ads platform and ensured high throughput, low latency.
+- Maintained legacy support and new feature development for an enterprise Zend Framework PHP application responsible for directing workflows and task assignment for a team of 100+ remote editors and translators
 - Continuous refactoring, debugging and bug fixes to ensure high-quality ads service.
 Optimized startup time by 20%.
 - Led a mobile backend project as the on-site solution architect, collaborated closely with client management teams.
 - Implemented Solr cluster (master-slave architecture) for near real-time search and reduced search time by up to 20%.